 I still drive all the time, and never worry about getting into an accident.

 The problem, really, is thinking the whole world is an unsafe place, out to get you.
-I am reminded of cartoonist Gahan Wilson's book, Nuts, which is about young kids.
+I am reminded of cartoonist Gahan Wilson's Nuts book about young kids.
 One of the cartoons in particular sticks in my mind: a little boy, in bed with the sheets pulled up below his chin and a look of terror on his face.
 Why?
 Because many little oozy monsters are crawling up his sheets, grinning as they tell him, "We're germs, kid.
 We're going to kill you."

-When I was a teenager we rode horses and mini-bikes (which had lawnmower pull-start engines), swam in lakes, sailed our goofy Sea Snark Styrofoam sailboat, jumped off of cliffs into rivers.
+When I was a teenager we rode horses and mini-bikes, swam in lakes, sailed our goofy Sea Snark styrofoam sailboat, jumped off of cliffs into rivers.
 Nothing bad happened, no one drowned, or even came close.
 The most unusual thing we did is inflate one of those inner-tubes off of an 18-wheeler, then six or seven of us would stand on it in the middle of the lake and rock it back and forth until it upended.
 Only once was I was on the low end, and had every one fall on top of me.
 I remember I was so far down under the surface people were kicking me in the head.
 When I surfaced, everyone had concerned looks on their faces, because it took so long for me to come up.
 But I wasn't in danger, even that far down.

 Not once as a teenager do I remember thinking, "Maybe I shouldn't swim in this lake. . .I could drown. . .maybe I shouldn't ride this mini-bike. . .I could fall off and cut my knee."
 The latter I did do; even today I have a three-stitch scar on my left knee.
 So what?
 Scars are permanent souvenirs.